-In June 2020, we closed our IPO, in which we sold 17,968,750 shares of our common stock, including shares issued upon the exercise in full of the underwriters' option to purchase 2,343,750 additional shares of common stock, at a public offering price of \$16.00 per share.
-The net proceeds to us after deducting underwriting discounts and commissions and offering expenses payable by us were \$264.0 million.
+In June 2020, we closed our IPO of 17,968,750 shares of our common stock, including shares issued upon the exercise in full of the underwriters' option to purchase 2,343,750 additional shares of common stock, at a public offering price of \$16.00 per share.
+We received gross proceeds to us of \$287.5 million.
 All of the shares issued and sold in our IPO were registered under the Securities Act pursuant to a registration statement on Form S-1 (File No. 333-238630), which was declared effective by the SEC on June 11, 2020.
-BofA Securities, Jefferies and Evercore ISI acted as joint book-running managers for the offering.
-Cantor and Needham & Company acted as co-managers for the offering.
+BofA Securities, Inc., Jefferies LLC and Evercore Group L.L.C. acted as joint book-running managers for the offering.
+Cantor Fitzgerald & Co. and Needham & Company, LLC acted as co-managers for the offering.
 Shares of our common stock began trading on the Nasdaq Global Select Market on June 12, 2020 and, following the sale of all the shares upon the closing of the IPO, the offer terminated.
+The net proceeds to us, after deducting underwriting discounts and commissions of \$20.1 million and net offering expenses of \$3.4 million, were \$264.0 million.

 No offering expenses were paid directly or indirectly to any of our directors or officers (or their associates) or persons owning ten percent or more of any class of our equity securities or to any other affiliates.

-There has been no material change in the planned use of proceeds from our IPO from those disclosed in the final prospectus for our IPO dated as of June 11, 2020 and filed with the SEC pursuant to Rule 424(b)(4) on June 15, 2020.
+There has been no material change in the planned use of proceeds from our IPO from those disclosed in the prospectus for our IPO dated as of June 11, 2020 and filed with the SEC pursuant to Rule 424(b)(4) under the Securities Act on June 15, 2020.